Frontear/Themelio/README.md

 ## Usage

 This repository should be forked then modified to suit your modding needs.
+For any help with modifying the `gradle.properties`, please refer to the [wiki](https://github.com/Frontear/Themelio/wiki)

 ## Contribution